 Acquirer: An acquirer or acquiring bank receives payment authorization requests from merchants and then, sending that information to the issuer.
 Finally, it provides the issuer’s response to the merchant.

-Acquiring processor: If the acquirer doesn’t handle the processing, it sends it to a third-party processor.
+Acquiring processor: If the acquirer doesn’t handle the credit card processing, it sends it to a third-party processor.
 In this case, the processor provides a services that allows a store/retailer to accept credit or debit cards.
 Additionally, it sends payments details to the credit card schemes or network.
 After this, the processor forwards an authorization back to the acquirer.

 Credit card network: Members of the network, such as Visa, Discover, and MasterCard, process credit card payments and govern interchange fees.
-The network’s role in processing is that it receives credit card payment information from the processor and then forward the authorization request to the issuer.
+The network’s role in card transaction processing is that it receives credit card payment information from the processor and then forward the authorization request to the issuer.
 After it receives the issuer’s response, it forwards it to the processor.

 Issuer: Whether a bank or financial institution, an issuer receives the payment authorization request from the credit card network and then, opt to approve or deny the transaction.
 It’s likely hard to imagine but from the time that buyers swipe credit cards until they receive receipts takes less than three seconds.
 With that being said, the entire credit card process can be broken down in three steps: authorization, authentication, and clearing and settlement.